Clive Lloyd: Career

 In the 1975 Cricket World Cup Final against Australia, the West Indies were deep in trouble at 3/50 when Lloyd strode to the crease.
 He duly made 102 from 85 balls, the only limited overs international century of his career.
+Lloyd was described as "more than able to handle everything the Australians threw at him after his team’s sedate start".
+At one stage during his innings, he hooked Dennis Lillee for six runs.
 With Rohan Kanhai he added 149 for the West Indies to win by 17 runs.
 Play ended at 8:40pm and was the longest day's play ever at Lord's.